All teams are required to have 10 players, with a minimum of 3 females. There is no limit to team roster size.

 - Evening: Provided that we are given at least 1 week notice, the CSSC will attempt to schedule the tournament so that you would still be able to attend your league game that evening.
 However, this will not always be possible.
 If we are not able to ensure that you will make it to your league game, the CSSC will attempt to re-schedule your league game for another day and/or time.
 We will contact your league opponent and explain the situation, however, it is up to your league opponent whether or not they are willing to re-schedule.
 If they are not able to reschedule the league game or you are unable to make it to their proposed rescheduled date/time, you will be required to find subs for your league game or you will be subject to the league Default Policy.

-There will be an optional Home Run Derby during the tournament for both males and females.
-Teams are welcome to nominate either one male or one female from their team to participate if they choose.
-There will be a limit as to how many people can participate so sign-up early.
+There will be an optional Home Run Derby on Sunday and all teams are welcome to nominate either one male or one female from their team to participate.
 Also, there will be a Radar Gun set-up throughout the weekend where players may compete to see who has the hardest throw (male and female).
-The winner of each Skills Competition will receive a grand prize.
+The winner of each Skills Competition will receive a grand prize!

 CSSC Tournaments run rain, snow or shine!
 All teams should arrive prepared to play through some less-than-ideal conditions to keep the tournament running on schedule.
 If the weather conditions become dangerous (e.g. Lightning) the Event Coordinator may stop play and the tournament may be delayed.